WHAT WE DO

 • SERVICE DOG PROGRAM

-What sets us apart is that our program provides individuals with the necessary tools and support to train their own service dog with close supervision.
+What sets Ability Dogs apart is that our program provides individuals with the necessary tools and support to train their own service dog with close supervision.
 Unlike facilities that train and deliver dogs, our expert instructors include you from the start.
 We help train for a variety of different tasks, including Diabetic Alert, Hearing Alert, Mobility Assistance, Psychiatric Assistance, and Seizure Response.

 • FINANCIAL AID